 GGArts

 Up to eight awards are distributed every year: six awards recognize artistic achievements, one award recognizes an exceptional fine craft artist (Saidye Bronfman Award) and one award recognizes an outstanding contribution to contemporary visual arts, media arts or fine crafts.
-The winners receive a medallion and a cash prize of $25,000 each.
+The winners all receive a medallion and a cash prize of $25,000 each.

 The GGArts awards are part of the Canada Council’s suite of prizes recognizing artistic merit and outstanding contribution to the arts.

-Discover the 2023 winners
+Discover the 2024 winners

 Saidye Bronfman Award